renatomatos79/playground/lesson-001/readme.txt

 =================================================================================

-showing all containers, the defalt is only running but using -a we can take all
+showing all containers, the default shows only running but using -a we can take all

 $ docker container ls -a
 CONTAINER ID   IMAGE         COMMAND     CREATED         STATUS                          PORTS     NAMES